Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
-1.5.0 - added ability to download specific file by name or part of a name
+1.5.0 - added ability to download specific file by name or part of a name and fixed major bug on associated products list where resultant list was malformed

 1.1.0 - fixed 'Back' to actually send you back just 1 level at all times by creating a path variable that gets updated for every menu call and